-13. It is settled law that a Student's "educational placement" is an IEP Team decision, whereas the physical "location" is an administrative decision.96
+13. It is settled law that a Student's "educational placement" is an IEP Team decision, whereas the physical "location" is an administrative decision.
+96

 [T]he term "educational placement" in the regulations refers only to the general type of educational program in which the child is placed.
 "Educational placement" refers to the general educational program - such as the classes, individualized attention and additional services a child will receive - rather than the "bricks and mortar" of the specific school.
 [T]here is no requirement in the IDEA that the IEP name a specific school location.
 [A]n IEP's failure to identify a specific school location will not constitute a per se procedural violation of the IDEA.
 The location of services in the context of an IEP generally refers to the type of environment that is the appropriate place for provision of the service.
-For example, is the related service to be provided in the child's regular classroom or resource room?97
+For example, is the related service to be provided in the child's regular classroom or resource room?
+97

-^{93 20} U.S.C. § 1415(f)(3)(E)(ii); 34 C.F.R. §§ 300.513(a)(2).
+U.S.C. § 1415(f)(3)(E)(ii); 34 C.F.R. §§ 300.513(a)(2).

-94 See 34 C.F.R. § 300.116(d).
+&lt;sup>94 See 34 C.F.R. § 300.116(d).

-95 See 34 C.F.R. §§ 300.114(a)(1) and (2).
+&lt;sup>95 See 34 C.F.R. §§ 300.114(a)(1) and (2).
 A school may, and should, remove a child from the regular educational environment if the nature and severity of the child's disability is such that, even with supplemental aids and services, the education of the disabled child cannot be satisfactorily achieved.
 See 34 C.F.R. §§ 300.114(a)(2)(ii) and 300.116(d).

-96 See Deer Valley Unified School District v.
+&lt;sup>96 See Deer Valley Unified School District v.
 L.P., 942 F.Supp.2d 880 (D. Ariz.
 2013).

-97 Id. at 887 (alterations in original) (citations and quotations omitted).
+&lt;sup>97 Id. at 887 (alterations in original) (citations and quotations omitted).

-14. The IDEA requires that every local educational agency (LEA) "must ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services" including "regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions."98 d.
-Whether the new placement option is the same option on the continuum of alternative placements.99

-15. It is possible for a change in location to constitute a change of educational placement.
-To determine whether such a change has occurred, the effect of the change in location on the following factors must be considered:
+- 14. The IDEA requires that every local educational agency (LEA) "must ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services" including "regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions." - 15.
+It is possible for a change in location to constitute a change of educational placement.
+To determine whether such a change has occurred, the effect of the change in location on the following factors must be considered: - a.

-- a.
 Whether the educational program set out in the child's IEP has been revised; - b.
 Whether the child will be able to be educated with nondisabled children to the same extent; - c.
-Whether the child will have the same opportunities to participate in nonacademic and extracurricular services; and
+Whether the child will have the same opportunities to participate in nonacademic and extracurricular services; and - d.
+Whether the new placement option is the same option on the continuum of alternative placements.